Anthony Rizzo Player Props: Yankees vs. Dodgers

 Anthony Rizzo At The Plate

-- Rizzo leads New York with a slugging percentage of .505, fueled by 19 extra-base hits.
+- Rizzo leads New York in slugging percentage (.495) thanks to 19 extra-base hits.

-- Among qualified hitters in baseball, he ranks 11th in batting average, 20th in on-base percentage, and 29th in slugging.
+- Among the qualified hitters, he ranks 16th in batting average, while his on-base percentage ranks 24th and he is 34th in slugging.

-- He has hit a long ball in 17.0% of his games this year, and 4.8% of his trips to the dish.
+- He has hit a long ball in 16.7% of his games this season, and 4.7% of his plate appearances.

-- In 22 games this season (41.5%), Rizzo has picked up an RBI, and in eight of those games (15.1%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 40.7% of his games this season, Rizzo has had at least one RBI.
+He's picked up more than one in 14.8% and driven in three or more of his team's runs in two contests.

-- He has scored a run in 24 games this year, with multiple runs six times.
+- He has scored in 24 games this season (44.4%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.